 Whether you’re cooking for two or for six, chances are you’ll always be on the lookout for ways to make your life easier in the kitchen.

-Part of this involves using the right utensils, allowing you to save time and waste, reduce mess and create tastier food.
+Part of this involves using the right utensils, more than just the right knife, the appropriate pan, allowing you to save time and waste, reduce mess and create tastier food.

 Read on for the top 6 kitchen utensils everyone should be using.

 1. A spare cutting board for garlic and onion